4.22. kink/STR¶

 `trim` returns a slice of `Str` trimming space-like characters from the front and the back.

-`trim` returns the longest slice of `Str` which does not start with a rune smaller than or equal to 32 (whitespace character), and does not end with a rune smaller than or equal to 32.
+`trim` returns the longest slice of `Str` which does not start with a space-like character, and does not end with a space-like character.

 Exaample: